20 Tops Tips For Selling To Schools This Academic Year

 18. Develop a diverse marketing mix

 Start out every year by prioritising your marketing mix as follows: 1.
 Exhibiting to schools, 2.
 Online advertising 3.
 Content production 4.
 Direct marketing.
-Start with a plan of how you will exhibit to schools - an online profile on the National Register of Education Suppliers at incensu.co.uk is the most cost effective way to exhibit to schools 24/7 ensuring your are found when schools are searching, then consider if your budget allows for attendance at education trade shows and if so decide which to attend.
+Start with a plan of how you will exhibit to schools - an online profile on the National Register of Education Suppliers at incensu.co.uk is the most cost effective way to exhibit to schools 24/7 ensuring you are found when schools are searching, then consider if your budget allows for attendance at education trade shows and if so decide which to attend.
+Incensu members receive generous discounts and benefits off exhibiting at The Schools & Academies Shows in both London and Birmingham, The Northern Education Show in Manchester, The Southern Education Show in Basingstoke, The Eastern Education Show in Newmarket, The Childcare and Education Expo events in London, Manchester and The Midlands and The Education People Show in Kent.
 Follow this with a clear strategy for online advertising via social media and Google adwords - set the budget and plan your campaigns carefully.
 Next allocate an investment of time and money on the creation of compelling content, employing a copywriter or PR consultant is well worth investigating if you do not already have one in-house.
+Using education marketing experts at a well-establised company can have a much greater impact and success rate than attempting it in-house if you don't have the expertise.
+Buzz Education are a recommended education marketing company with over 20 years experience who can offer email and direct marketing to schools with 10% discount of all marketing proposals for Incensu members.
 Finally, if budget allows, identify whether direct marketing will work for your business - test the return on investment from a range of options.
 Companies with larger budgets may wish to consider print advertising in some of the key national education publications for headteachers and school business managers such as Education Executive, School Business Manager Magazine, Just4SBMs, Academy Magazine or QA.

 19. Tender intelligently